Daphne, Alabama

 Daphne (/ˈdæfniː/) is a city in Baldwin County, Alabama, United States, on the eastern shoreline of Mobile Bay.
 The city is located along I-10, 11 miles east of Mobile and 170 miles southwest of the state capital of Montgomery.
-The 2020 United States census lists the population of the city as 27,462, making Daphne the most populous city in Baldwin County.
+The 2020 United States census lists its population as 27,462, making Daphne the most populous city in Baldwin County.
 It is a principal city of the Daphne-Fairhope-Foley metropolitan area, which includes all of Baldwin County.

 The inhabited history of what is now called Daphne dates at least to the Paleo-Indian period and Native American tribes around 9000 BC.
 Modern-day Daphne is a thriving suburb of nearby Mobile.
 Daphne has adopted the nickname ″The Jubilee City″ in recognition of its status as one of the locations of the Mobile Bay jubilee.
-The only other place jubilees occur is in Tokyo Bay.

 History

 Daphne and the surrounding regions have been populated since from at least 9,000 BCE.
 European settlers eventually displaced the Native Americans.
-After a variety of wars and treaties the area became part of the United States in 1814.
+After a variety of wars and treaties, the area became part of the United States in 1814.
 Except for a period under the flag of the Confederate States of America, Daphne and its environs have remained part of the United States until this time.
-From Native American, to the Spanish, French and British, the city has seen a lengthy parade of historic influences which gives Daphne its present character.
+From Native American to the Spanish, French, and British, the city has seen a lengthy parade of historic influences, which give Daphne its present character.

 Native American history

 Early settlers to the region were hunter-gatherer tribes similar to those in North Alabama.
-A variety of Native American populations visited the area that would become Daphne including Tensaw, Choctaw, Creek and Seminole.
+A variety of Native American populations visited the area that would become Daphne including Tensaw, Choctaw, Creek, and Seminole.
 This area came to be known as neutral ground where tribes would meet and discuss the relationships between their nations.
-Small groups worked together to acquire food and to provide for their families.
-Initially, these groups enjoyed an economy based upon hunting and scavenging but as time passed production of weapons and pottery became more advanced.
-During the late Woodland stage Native Americans began to practice more elaborate ritual services.
+Small groups worked together to acquire food and provide for their families.
+Initially, these groups enjoyed an economy based on hunting and scavenging, but as time passed production of weapons and pottery became more advanced.
+During the late Woodland stage, Native Americans began to practice more elaborate ritual services.
 Although no burial grounds are known in Daphne, they are scattered throughout nearby Baldwin County.

 By 1500, the zenith of Native American culture in South Alabama, it is estimated that a community of about 5,000 lived within 50 miles of the seacoast.
-These peoples were among the first who met Spanish explorer Hernando de Soto in 1540.
+These people were among the first who met Spanish explorer Hernando de Soto in 1540.
 From this meeting forward, the original settlers faced a disaster from which they did not recover.